davidlxp/davidlxp/README.md

 ## Hi there 👋, I'm <a href="https://www.linkedin.com/in/xinpeng-liu/">Xinpeng Liu</a>.

+I'm software engineer with a previous background in data analytics and mathematics.
+I have broad interests in technology.
+I enjoy web development, mobile app development, building video game, machine learning and AI, and VR/AR.
+I'm a good communicator who love working in a team.

 - 🔭 I’m currently working on mixed reality mobile app
 - 🌱 I’m currently learning algorithms
 - 👯 I’m looking to collaborate on web or mobile development projects